UCF Knights men's basketball: Lost decade: Machock, Carter and Dean

 Replacing the legendary Torchy Clark would prove impossible for his successors.
-The three men that would replace him, went a combined 96–180 (.347) in 10 seasons, including only one season with a winning record.
+The three men who replaced him went a combined 96–180 (.347) in 10 seasons, including only one season with a winning record.
 Hired to be Clark's replacement, Chuck Machock, an assistant coach at Ohio State, took the helm for the 1983–84 season.
-That year, Machock led the Knights to a 15–13 record, earning the team's sixth Sunshine State Conference regular season championship in their final year in the conference.
-The next year, UCF ascended to the ranks of Division I, earning a 10–18 record under Machock in what would be the Knights first losing season, and Machock's final season with the team.
-In two seasons, Machock led the Knights to a 25–31 (.446) record.
+That year, he led the Knights to a 15–13 record, earning the team's sixth Sunshine State Conference regular season championship in their final year in the conference.
+The next year, UCF ascended to the ranks of Division I, earning a 10–18 record under Machock in what would be the Knights' first losing season, and Machock's final season with the team.
+In two seasons, he led the Knights to a 25–31 (.446) record.

 Following their first losing season, the Knights hired Phil Carter.
-Carter would coach the Knights for four years, earning a 34–76 (.309) record.
-In his first year with the team, the Knights suffered a disappointing 6–22 record.
+He would coach the Knights for four years, earning a 34–76 (.309) record.
+In his first year, the Knights suffered a disappointing 6–22 record.
 The next year, Carter engineered one of the top improvements in the nation, leading UCF to a 12–15 campaign.
-From there the club would falter under his lead, earning 9 and 7 win seasons respectively.
+From there, the club faltered under his lead, earning nine and seven win seasons respectively.
 Carter finished his tenure without a winning season, manufacturing a 34–76 (.309) record.

 Coming from Birmingham-Southern, coach Joe Dean replaced Carter.
-Dean led the Knights through a tumultuous four-year period, with two conference affiliation changes.
-In his second year with the team, UCF joined the American South Conference, the team's first affiliation since joining Division I. The next year the conference became the Sun Belt Conference, and the next year the Knights joined the Atlantic Sun Conference.
-In 1991, the Knights moved from their original home-court, which was in the education building, to their new court inside what's now known as "The Venue" In their last game in the education gymnasium, the team lost to Louisiana-Lafayette 85–94 on February 23, 1991.
+He led the Knights through a tumultuous four-year period, with two conference affiliation changes.
+In his second year with the team, UCF joined the American South Conference, the team's first affiliation since joining Division I. The next year, the conference became the Sun Belt Conference, and the year after that, the Knights joined the Atlantic Sun Conference.
+In 1991, the Knights moved from their original home-court, which was in the education building, to their new court inside what is now known as "The Venue".
+In their last game in the education gymnasium, the team lost to Louisiana-Lafayette 85–94 on February 23, 1991.
 On November 30, 1991, the Knights posted an 82–74 victory over Campbell in their first game in the new arena.
 In his four seasons with the Knights, Dean earned a 37–73 (.336) record.
-Like his predecessor, Dean did not enjoy a single winning season during his tenure.
+Like his predecessor, he did not have a single winning season.